Reading Logs · seinen

 So, yeah, heed my warning: don’t get too engrossed, this series got chopped.
 And just when it started to get interesting, too!

 Okay.
 Here we go: The manga tells a story about a 20-year-old college student who can perform astral projection.
-He first uses it to spy– okay, my bad– to let go of his longing toward his ex-girlfriend whom he hasn’t met for a few years.
+He first uses it to spy– okay, my bad– to let go of his longing for his ex-girlfriend whom he hasn’t met for a few years.
 As things progress, he ends up finding things he is not ready to see and meets a mysterious girl who possesses the same — but stronger — power as him.

 What is this power?
 How did he get it?
 Who is that mysterious girl?
 What’s her story?
 These are a few questions that will, sadly, never get answers.

-In the pen-ultimate chapter, the mangaka made this short comic about a pathetic, talentless mangaka.
+In the penultimate chapter, the mangaka made this short comic about a pathetic, talentless mangaka.
 Not sure what happened, but I feel like he was feeling underappreciated at that time.
 I am not familiar with him.
 The manga itself was created in 2007 and he made more titles after that, so I guess, things look up?

-Will I read again?
+Will I read it again?
 Sigh.
 What for?

 Drama, Romance, Seinen, Supernatural